ILIAS-eLearning/ILIAS/components/ILIAS/User/ROADMAP.md

 - There are no short-term plans

 ## Mid Term
+- Refactor User Actions
 - Apply Sustainability Package from PHP8-Refactoring

 ## Long Term
-In the Long Term Services\AccessControl will be moved to a more collaborative maintenance model.
+In the Long Term Services\User will be moved to a more collaborative maintenance model.
 A more encompasing refactoring aims to facilitate this and provide an easy to understand Service.